-The primary goal of this program would be to ensure high quality service delivery of legal advocacy for anyone needing assistance.
-If we can't help you with your legal issue, we may be able to refer you to the Legal Aid office.
+The primary goal of this program is to ensure quality service delivery of legal advocacy for anyone needing assistance.
+If we can't help you with your legal issue, we will support you in connecting with the local Legal Aid office.

 We also serve the community by: